 - Free Camps: Free camps between Perth and Karijini include Mt Robinson, Lake Nallan, Cue and Peace Gorge

 On our way from Karijini to Perth, we spent one night at Cue Tourist Park.
-The accommodation was basic, but did the job for one night.
-We also had a classic country town dinner at the pub in Cue.
+The accommodation was basic, but it did the job for one night.
+We enjoyed a pub dinner at the classic country town pub in Cue.

 Near Cue, you can visit Walga Rock which is a site of Aboriginal cultural significance.
 On the way, you could also stop at Big Bell Ghost Town for a change in scenery.